November 7th, 2012

 - Instead of doing what most people do (wait until the end of the month, then try to remember to pay…and when they forget, they get slapped with huge penalties), set up automation so you never have to worry about this again.

-- You should ideally be paying off your entire credit card balance each month, but if you can’t, you can still improve your score by paying at least the minimums, on time, every month.
+- You should ideally be paying off your entire credit card balance each month, but if you can’t, you can still improve your credit health by paying at least the minimums, on time, every month.

 And if you do miss a credit card payment, don’t worry.
 You can use my proven script for getting late fees waived.